AlanHianWu/Open-Study-Notes/Question/Leetcode/hard/Maximum Frequency Stack.md

 ---
 # Tips & Tricks
 ---
-the key to this problem is figuring out how to carry a value over.
+you need to combine two dataStructures to make a better one

 ---